-- Organizational culture is reactive and risk-averse, rather than dynamic and innovative, hampering efforts to attract the best digital talent.
+- Organisational culture is reactive and risk-averse, rather than dynamic and innovative, hampering efforts to attract the best digital talent.

-- The employee experience is not designed to create fulfilling, rewarding jobs or emphasize the deep sense of purpose that government roles can offer.
+- The employee experience is not designed to create fulfilling, rewarding jobs or emphasise the deep sense of purpose that government roles can offer.

 We often talk about the risks of adopting new approaches but we fail to talk about the risks of not changing.

 Global trends are disrupting government workforces

 Several global trends are converging to disrupt governments, presenting significant challenges, as well as opportunities, for the digital transformation of the public sector.

 Public sector problems are difficult to solve.
 Many of these things are long-term and affect millions of people.